puppetlabs/puppet-docs/source/pe/2.5/quick_start.markdown

 ### Triggering Puppet Runs

 * **On the console, in the live management page,** click the "control puppet" tab.
-* Click the "runonce" action to reveal the "run" button, then click the "run" button.
+* Click the "runonce" action to reveal the red "Run" button, then click the "Run" button.

 ![the run button revealed](./images/quick/control_puppet.png)

 > You have just triggered a puppet agent run on several agents at once; in this case, the master and the first agent node.
 The "runonce" action will trigger a puppet run on every node currently selected in the sidebar.
+>
+> In production deployments, select target nodes carefully, as running this action on dozens or hundreds of nodes at once can put strain on the puppet master server.

 Installing a Puppet Module
 -----

-Puppet **configures nodes by applying classes to them.** Classes are **chunks of Puppet code that configure a specific aspect or feature of machine.**
+Puppet **configures nodes by applying classes to them.** Classes are **chunks of Puppet code that configure a specific aspect or feature of a machine.**

 Puppet classes are **distributed in the form of modules.** You can save time by **using pre-existing modules.** Pre-existing modules are distributed on the [Puppet Forge](http://forge.puppet.com), and **can be installed with the `puppet module` subcommand.** Any module installed on the puppet master can be used to configure agent nodes.

 ### Installing two Forge Modules

 * **On your control workstation,** navigate to <http://forge.puppetlabs.com/puppetlabs/motd>.
-This is the Forge listing for a simple example module that sets the message of the day file (`/etc/motd`), which is displayed to users when the log in.
+This is the Forge listing for an example module that sets the message of the day file (`/etc/motd`), which is displayed to users when they log into a \*nix system.
 * Navigate to <https://forge.puppetlabs.com/puppetlabs/win_desktop_shortcut>.
-This is the Forge listing for a simple example module that manages a desktop shortcut on Windows.
+This is the Forge listing for an example module that manages a desktop shortcut on Windows.
 * **On the puppet master,** run `puppet module search motd`.
 This is an alternate way to find the same information as a Forge listing contains:

         Searching http://forge.puppetlabs.com ...